 The first step is to contact our expert medical negligence solicitors who will assess the merits of your case and advise you on the appropriate course of action.

-All initial enquiries are free and we will always discuss the funding options available to our clients, including; legal aid, litigation insurance, legal expenses cover and private paying.
+Complete an online enquiry form.
+We will always discuss the funding options available to our clients, including; legal aid, litigation insurance, legal expenses cover and private paying.